 Tunnl’s overall media consumption index is a scale of how an audience consumes media through a particular medium compared to the general public.
 The scale’s baseline is 100, meaning the audience consumes media on that medium at the same rate as the general public.

 - If a number is higher than 100, it means the audience consumes media more often than the general public.
 You have a greater chance of reaching your audience on this medium.

 - If a number is lower than 100, it means the audience consumes media less often than the general public.
 You will have a more difficult time reaching them on this medium, and would need a more targeted approach to do so.

 The U.S. Policy Opinion Makers’ overall media consumption index score is 89, meaning that they do not consume media as often as the general public.
 Due to the relatively low occurrence of this audience consuming media, marketers are advised to employ a more targeted approach to ensure their message is seen and engaged with.

 Which targeted approach you use can be further informed by the media mix insights in the U.S. Policy Opinion Makers audience.

-Mobile streaming and digital are the leading channels through which the Opinion Makers consume media, with scores of 111 and 113, respectively.
-These scores indicate that although this audience consumes less media as a whole than the general public, they do consume mobile streaming and digital media, such as online shopping and news websites, more often than others.
+Live cable and broadcast are the leading channels through which the Opinion Makers consume media, with scores of 101 and 98, respectively.
+These scores indicate that although this audience consumes less media as a whole than the general public, they do consume live cable and broadcast, like live news programs, slightly more often than others.

-With this in mind, should advertisers want to reach the Opinion Makers through digital platforms, ad placements in mobile streaming channels and news websites are the most assured ways to ensure this audience sees and engages with your messaging.
+With this in mind, should advertisers want to reach the Opinion Makers through digital platforms, ad placements on live cable and broadcast are the most assured ways to ensure this audience sees and engages with your messaging.

 Which Streaming Channels Do U.S. Policy Opinion Makers Watch?